 What I want you to know is this: God will give you the time and the food you need.
 It may not be as much as you’d like.
 But, if you keep up the habit of Bible-eating - different seasons will yield more time to feast.

-The Bread has been broken for you, my friends.
-The feast is spread.
+The feast is spread for you, my friends.
 Come, eat!